linode/docs/docs/applications/containers/what-is-docker/index.md

     FROM ubuntu:12.04

-This sets the [official ubuntu:12.04 image](https://index.docker.io/_/ubuntu/) as the base image.
+This sets the [official Ubuntu 12.04 image](https://index.docker.io/_/ubuntu/) as the base image.
 You will also wish to use the MAINTAINER instruction to define the author of the image:

     MAINTAINER Jon Chen "fly@burrito.sh"